Cooperative data-driven modeling: Discussion

 \subsection{Knowledge transfer}

-A crucial characteristic for CDDM is robustness to different orderings, both in terms of predictive error and number of parameters used for every task.
-We show the relation between subnetworks in the case where the first task is trained with 800 paths and all the other tasks with 200 training paths.
-In Fig. \ref{fig:subnetworks_analysis}(a), we show which percentage of the total number of parameters is occupied after a new task is learned.
+A crucial characteristic necessary to establishing the CDDM paradigm is the robustness to different task orderings, both in terms of prediction error and the number of parameters used for every task.
+Focusing on the first case study, we show the relation between subnetworks in the case where the first task is trained with 800 paths and all the other tasks with 200 training paths.
+In Figure \ref{fig:subnetworks_analysis}a, we show which percentage of the total number of parameters is occupied after a new task is learned.
 We compare these percentages across four orderings, and in general, we observe the consistency in the number of used parameters with insignificant differences.
-This means that the ordering of tasks has negligible effect on how many parameters are occupied in the end.
+This means that the ordering of tasks has a negligible effect on how many parameters are occupied in the end.

-At the same time, in Fig. \ref{fig:subnetworks_analysis}(b), we demonstrate the percentage of shared connections while the model learns a new task.
-So, for instance, we observe in ordering 3 that up to 70\% of parameters are assigned to more than one subnetwork when all tasks are learned.
-Overall, at least 55\% of the parameters are shared between multiple tasks without a negative impact on model performance.
-From the figure, it is clear that the changes in the numbers of shared parameters are consistent across all orderings meaning the robustness of CDDM to different task sequences.
+At the same time, in Figure \ref{fig:subnetworks_analysis}b, we demonstrate the percentage of shared connections while the model learns a new task.
+So, for instance, we observe in ordering 3 that up to 60\% of parameters are assigned to more than one subnetwork when all the tasks are learned.
+Overall, at least 45\% of the parameters are shared between multiple tasks without a negative impact on model performance.
+From the figure, it is clear that the changes in the numbers of shared parameters are consistent across all orderings, illustrating robustness to different task sequences.
+Nevertheless, after experimenting with many tasks and considering two different case studies, we were able to find one task ordering for Case Study 2 where the cooperative data-driven modeling process was not beneficial when compared to learning all tasks separately (recall Figure \ref{fig:rve_data_comparison}b).